StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 I seek to mentor highly energetic students, post-docs, and visiting professors with a strong background in both mathematical physics and physical oceanography.
-Mentees should have a passion and creative talent suitable for diving deep into the fundamentals of ocean physics and for uncovering their impacts on regional and global climate.
+My mentees have a passion and creative talent for diving deep into the fundamentals of ocean physics and for uncovering their impacts on ocean circulation and climate.

 <br> <br>

-Here is a list of past and present people I have mentored/hosted at GFDL and Princeton.
+Here is a list of past and present people I have mentored/hosted at GFDL and Princeton University.

 <ul>